Oliver-makes-code/gekker-lang/spec/Import.md

 #import "./some_file.gek";
 ```

+Note: Importing a gekker file doesn't include it's code in compilation (unless generics are used), it's only used to provide definitions.

 The import statement also supports importing C headers, for interop with C code (or C++ with a C interface)

 ```